Topics in Mathematics For Elementary Teachers

-Most of the chapters are motivated by a problem/activity typically found in the elementary mathematics curricula and/or standards (either National or New York State – the context in which the author prepares teachers).
-By exploring such problems in depth, the teachers can learn fundamental mathematical concepts and ideas hidden within a seemingly mundane problem/activity.
+Most of the chapters are motivated by a problem typically found in the elementary mathematics curricula and/or standards (either National or New York State – the context in which the author prepare teachers).
+By exploring traditional problems in depth, teachers can uncover fundamental mathematical concepts and ideas hidden within a seemingly mundane task.
 The need to have experience in going beyond traditional expectations for learning is due to the constructivist orientation of contemporary mathematics pedagogy that encourages students to ask questions about mathematics they study.
-Each chapter includes an activity set that can be used for the development of the variety of assignments for the teachers.
+Each chapter (except the last one) includes an activity set that can be used for the development of the variety of assignments for teachers.
+Digital tools used in the book include spreadsheets, Wolfram Alpha, GeoGebra, Kid Pix Studio Deluxe, and Graphing Calculator (Pacific Tech).

-1 Partition of Whole Numbers: Reasoning with Manipulatives and Computational Experiments.
-2 Combinatorial Models: From Trial and Error to Theory.
-3 Early Algebra with Kid Pix.
-4 Hidden Mathematics of the Multiplication Table.
-5 Application of Unit Fractions to Tesselations.
-6 Divisibility and Prime Numbers 7 Fibonacci Numbers and the Golden Ratio.
-8 From Arithmetic Sequences to Polygonal Numbers.
-9 The Multiplication Table Revisited.
-10 Proof and Proving.
-11 Computational Problem-Solving and Modeling.
-12 Numbers and Operations in Different Bases.
-13 Programming Details.
+Preface.
+CHAPTER 1: Partition of Whole Numbers: Reasoning With Manipulatives and Computational Experiments.
+CHAPTER 2: Combinatorial Models: From Experiment to Theory.
+CHAPTER 3: Early Algebra With Kid Pix.
+CHAPTER 4: Hidden Mathematics of the Multiplication Table.
+CHAPTER 5: Application of Unit Fractions to Tessellations.
+CHAPTER 6: Divisibility and Prime Numbers.
+CHAPTER 7: Fibonacci Numbers and The Golden Ratio.
+CHAPTER 8: From Arithmetic Sequences to Polygonal Numbers.
+CHAPTER 9: The Multiplication Table Revisited.
+CHAPTER 10: Proof and Proving.
+CHAPTER 11: Computational Problem Solving and Modeling.
+CHAPTER 12: Numbers and Operations in Different Bases.
+CHAPTER 13: Programming Details.
 References.
 Appendix: Some Useful Formulas.
+Author Biography.

 Web price: $45.04 (Reg.
 52.99)